mdshahjahanmiah/rate-limited-api/README.md

 * Configurable rate limiting policy per endpoint per client.
 * Support multiple endpoints in future.
 * Fallback to a default 50 requests every 10 seconds if no configuration is provided (Configurable).
-* If the rate gets higher than the threshold on an endpoint, the API should stop responding waiting threshold/seconds on that endpoint ONLY, before allowing other requests.
 * Applies individual locks to prevent concurrent access by multiple threads.
 * Sliding window algorithm/technique is used for limiting requests.